terminalcloud/apps/docs/discourse.md

 Spin up a new Terminal based on this snapshot.
 Check your instalation by clicking to "Try this Discourse installation here"

+As this is a development snapshot, please check the online Discourse documentation.

 ---